AkshayRaut1321/Tasky/README.md

 1. Prepare a JSON structure – DONE
 2. Add a layout to show Notes - DONE
 3. Option to add new Notes – DONE
+4. Option to add checklist - DONE
-4. Option to convert Note to Checklist and back
+5. Option to convert Note to Checklist and back
-5. Add schedule for notes
+6. Add schedule for notes
-6. Search feature
+7. Search feature
-7. Delete feature
+8. Delete feature
-8. History of notes
+9. History of notes
-9. Login and logout
+10. Login and logout
-10. Log history of checklist in JSON files.
+11. Log history of checklist in JSON files.
-11. Maximum a yearly data of checklist
+12. Maximum a yearly data of checklist
+13. Disable text copy and paste from saved notes unless user clicks on them.
+14. Selection of notes